prebid/prebid.github.io/dev-docs/bidders/ix.md

 **Notes:**
 * **Bid request limit**: You can send up to 20 ad slots in a single bid request to Index.
 If a single bid request contains more than 20 ad slots, only the first 20 are accepted and the rest are ignored.
-* **How to view bid requests sent to Index: **To view bid requests that you send to Index:
+* **How to view bid requests sent to Index:** To view bid requests that you send to Index:
     * In your browser open a new tab.
     * Open the **Developer tools**.
     * In **Developer tools**, click the **Network **tab.
-    * In the **Network** tab, search for requests sent to casalemedia.com/cygnus (from version 6.28.0 and earlier) or casalemedia.com/openrtb/pbjs (from version 6.29.0 and later).
+    * In the **Network** tab, search for requests sent to `casalemedia.com/cygnus` (from version 6.28.0 and earlier) or `casalemedia.com/openrtb/pbjs` (from version 6.29.0 and later).
 These are the bid requests sent to Index.

 <a name="supported-media-types" />
 ## Supported media types

 The following table lists the media types that Index supports.

-**Note about the Time-To-Live (TTL):** For information about how Index counts impressions, see [How Index counts impressions](https://kb.indexexchange.com/publishers/billing/how_Index_counts_impressions.htm) in our Knowledge Base.
+For information about the the Time-To-Live (TTL) for each media type, see [How Index counts impressions](https://kb.indexexchange.com/publishers/billing/how_Index_counts_impressions.htm) in our Knowledge Base.

 {: .table .table-bordered .table-striped }
 | Type      | Prebid Server support |